Jonathan939/jonathan939.github.io/README.md

 ~Jonathan G Salomon

-Feel free to contact me for questions or job offers.
+Feel free to contact me for questions.